jdyeakel/fatscaling.jl/README.md

 Citing

-If you use FatScaling.jl in your work, please cite the forthcoming paper (preprint DOI pending).
+If you use fatscaling.jl in your work, please cite the forthcoming paper (preprint DOI pending).

 ⸻